 Capturing screenshots is part of my job.
-I have been using Deepin-screenshot tool for taking screenshots.
-It's a simple, light-weight and quite neat screenshot tool.
-It comes with all options such as smart window identification, shortcuts supporting, image editing, delay screenshot, social sharing, smart saving, and image resolution adjusting etc. Today, I stumbled upon yet another screenshot tool that ships with many useful features.
+I have been using Ksnip and Deepin-screenshot tool for taking screenshots.
+They are simple, light-weight and quite neat screenshot tools.
+Both of them come with all options such as smart window identification, shortcuts supporting, image editing, delay screenshot, social sharing, smart saving, and image resolution adjusting etc. Today, I stumbled upon yet another screenshot tool that ships with many useful features.
 Say hello to Flameshot, a simple and powerful, feature-rich screenshot tool for Linux and Unix-like operating systems.